tstuefe/JEP387/jep.md

 - Ideally, upon returning a chunk to the free list, the chunk would be combined with free neighbors as much as possible to form large contiguous free memory ranges which then could get uncommitted.
 However, due to the odd chunk geometry, this remains difficult even after JDK-8198423.

 - Since there are only three chunk sizes to choose from (disregarding humongous chunks) there is a higher chance of intra-chunk waste.
-For example, a class loader needing to store a data item of 5K size will require a 64K chunk.
+For example, a class loader needing to store a data item of size 5K will require a 64K chunk.

 - Chunks have headers, and these headers precede the chunk payload area.
 They must be present even if the chunk is in a free list.
 Hence, the page containing the chunk header cannot be uncommitted.
 This means even if we were to uncommit chunk payload areas, they always would be preceded by a single committed page, increasing virtual memory fragmentation and wasting memory.

+- Humongous chunks, currently needed to handle large singular Metadata allocations, always need special treatment.

-### Proposal:
+#### Proposal:

 _Replace the current scheme with a power-2-based buddy allocator._